-Bonucci Becomes Oldest Euro Final Scorer
+Bonucci becomes oldest Euro final scorer

-Leonardo Bonucci made history when he scored Italy's equalizer against England on Sunday, becoming the oldest player to score in a European Championship final.
+Leonardo Bonucci made history when he scored Italy's equaliser against England on Sunday, becoming the oldest player to score in a European Championship final.

 The Juventus centre-back, aged 34 years and 71 days, netted from close range after 67 minutes at Wembley to cancel out Luke Shaw's early strike.